aws-samples/aws-hpc-recipes/recipes/pcs/getting_started/README.md

-# getting_started
+# Getting started with AWS PCS

 ## Info

-Cloudformation and other assets to get started with AWS PCS"
+This recipe contains assets that support the "Getting started with AWS PCS" section of the PCS User Guide.

 ## Usage

-## Cost Estimate
+Download or access the PCS User Guide.
+Go to *Getting started with AWS PCS*.
+Follow the directions.
+When you encounter CloudFormation assets, you can find the source code for them in the `assets` directory of this recipe.